 The current tourist industry marketing drive is encouraging not only tourists, but also investors.
 Property buyers are capitalising on the popularity of the destination and current low prices, with a view to achieving maximum returns on investment from their buy-to-let options.

-John decides to purchase an investment property and after joining the IPIN and discussing his requirements with our investment experts, he decides that the "buy-to-let" investment strategy is the best for him.
+John decides to purchase an investment property and decides that the "buy-to-let" investment strategy is the best for him.

 John has savings of around €80,000.

 Investment property X is a new development with beautiful sea views and priced at €250,000.

 If we assume that average rental rates for John’s new property are as follows (conservative figures):

 Total rental income = €13,800 after subtracting the €5,772 mortgage repayments John has made a profit of €8,028.

 During this example we have not included any rental management or community fees that may apply but also we have only assumed rental income for 9 months of the year and with many holiday makers now booking private accommodation via the Internet this is very achievable.
 The above figures are intended as a guide, upon which you will need to calculate your returns according to current rental values in your particular Thai location.

 Thailand has always been a popular, exotic holiday location and it is expected that, despite the current economic and political climate, Thailand will recover its tourist numbers and continue to be the number one Asian tourist destination.